 The Annual will consider for publication agenda-setting or state-of-the-art reviews that make a significant original contribution through analysis and application.
 In addition to providing an insightful analysis of research on a basic course topic, these manuscripts should culminate in a clear delineation of specific questions scholars need to address and suggestions for how to advance the basic communication course.
 These manuscripts should not exceed 30 pages, exclusive of tables and references.
 View examples of analysis articles: Hunt et al. (2005) and Wallace (2015).

-The forum will consist of three to six essays followed by several invited responses that reflect on those papers and the nature of the issue.
+The forum will consist of three to six essays in all, followed by invited responses that reflect on those papers and the nature of the issues.
 Essays should not exceed 1,000 words (references included).
 The goal is to make a succinct argument in response to the question.
 Submissions will undergo blind peer review.

 After removing all identifiers in the properties of the document, authors should submit an electronic copy of the manuscript in Microsoft Word to the editor through the journal’s website.
 Manuscripts should not be under consideration by any other publishing outlet at the time of submission.
 By submitting to the Annual, authors maintain that they will not submit their manuscript to another outlet without first withdrawing it from consideration for the Annual.
-If you have any questions about the Annual or your submission, contact the editor.
-All submissions must be received by October 1, 2017, to receive full consideration for Volume 30.
+If you have any questions about the Annual or your submission, contact the editor by telephone (864-656-1567) or email ().
+All submissions must be received by October 1, 2019, to receive full consideration for Volume 32.

 Editor, Basic Communication Course Annual